 Pages should always serve images that are no larger than what is displayed on a user’s screen.
 So, for example, an image made for ultra-wide screens should not be served for mobile users as it will be a large image for a smaller device impacting load time.

 In the Sports Direct example below, we can see that two individual JPEGs are quoted.
-First up, we’ve got a 1920 width pixel with jpg and in the second line, we’ve got a 768 width pixel JPG.
-When the viewport is over 768 pixels width, the 1920 pixels (larger image) image is served as the min-width is specified.
+First up, we’ve got a 1920-width pixel with jpg and in the second line, we’ve got a 768-width pixel JPG.
+When the viewport is over 768 pixels in width, the 1920 pixels (larger image) image is served as the min-width is specified.
 This helps ensure that the best possible image is served for the appropriate device type.

 Image Metadata Removal